Right for Right Reasons: Large Language Models for Verifiable Commonsense Knowledge Graph Question Answering

 4pt

-\textbf{KG-based Preference Matching} In this task, a NL query has been provided that explains the user's requirement.
-Also, a personal KG containing evidence about the user's preferences and restrictions is presented to the reasoner.
+\textbf{KG-based Preference Matching} In this task, a query explaining the user's preference and a personal KG containing evidence about the user's preferences and restrictions is presented to the reasoner.
 The reasoner has to choose the item that matches both the user's query and their personal restrictions.